Prajwal-S-6/Spring-Certification-Path/module-04/SpringMVC/src/main/java/com/spring/mvc/example10/README.md

 * @RequestBody - provides access to the Http Request body, the request body will be converted to the method argument type automatically by HttpMessageConverter\
                     required, Optional<>, Can be used with @Valid

+* @RequestPart - provides access to the http request multi parts\
+                    required, Optiona<>, Can be used with @Valid